-The ternary operator (also known as the conditional operator) is a tool in C# that allows us to perform conditional evaluations concisely in a single line of code.
+The ternary operator (also known as the conditional operator) is a C# tool that allows us to perform conditional evaluations in a concise way in a single line of code.

 The ternary operator takes three operands.
 Its basic syntax is as follows: